A knee MRI (magnetic resonance imaging) scan uses energy from strong magnets to create pictures of the knee joint and

 How the Test is Performed

 You will wear a hospital gown or clothes without metal zippers or snaps (such as sweatpants and a t-shirt).
-Please remove your watches, jewelry, and wallet.
+Please remove your watches, glasses, jewelry, and wallet.
 MRI can pull on any metal objects.
 Certain types of metal can cause blurry images.

 You will lie on a narrow table that slides into a large tunnel-like scanner.

 Some exams use a special dye (contrast).
 Most of the time, you will get the dye through a vein (IV) in your arm or hand before the test.
 Sometimes, the dye is injected into a joint.
 The dye helps the radiologist see certain areas more clearly.

 During the MRI, the person who operates the machine will watch you from another room.
 The test most often lasts 30 to 60 minutes, but may take longer.
 It can be loud.
 The technician can give you some ear plugs if needed.